BioDT/biodt-shiny/app/view/rtbm/README.md

 ## Overview

 The Real-Time Bird Monitoring (RTBM) module provides interactive visualization of bird species distribution data in Finland.
-This module was integrated from a standalone Shiny application into the BioDT framework, enhancing its maintainability, extensibility, and visual consistency with the broader BioDT ecosystem.

-## Key Features

-- Interactive date selection for historical bird distribution data
-- Species selection with searchable dropdown
-- Dynamic map visualization of species density across Finland
-- Species information cards with photos and taxonomic data
-- Integration with external APIs for bird data retrieval
+This user-friendly tool helps researchers track and analyze bird populations with intuitive controls and informative visualizations.

 ## Module Structure

-The RTBM module follows BioDT's modular architecture:
+The RTBM module follows a clear, organized structure that makes maintenance and updates straightforward:

 ```
 app/view/rtbm/